Free Image Upscaler

 What is the difference between 2x and 4x upscaling?

-2x upscaling doubles both dimensions of your image — a 500x400 image becomes 1000x800 (4 times the total pixel count).
-4x upscaling quadruples both dimensions — the same 500x400 image becomes 2000x1600 (16 times the total pixel count).
-2x is recommended for most uses as it provides sharp enhancement while staying close to the original.
-4x is best for cases where you need significantly more resolution, like printing or restoring very small images.
+2x doubles both dimensions -- so a 500x400 image becomes 1000x800 (4x the total pixel count).
+4x quadruples both dimensions -- that same image becomes 2000x1600 (16x the total pixels).
+For most uses, 2x is the sweet spot.
+It gives you sharp enhancement while staying close to the original.
+4x is best when you genuinely need a lot more resolution -- like printing or rescuing a really tiny old photo.

 Does AI upscaling actually add new detail to images?

-Yes, in a meaningful sense.
-The AI neural network has been trained on millions of image pairs and has learned what high-resolution detail looks like for different types of content — textures, edges, faces, text, patterns.
-When upscaling, it predicts and generates plausible high-frequency detail that was not present in the low-resolution original.
-This is fundamentally different from traditional interpolation which only blurs existing pixels.
-The generated detail is statistically realistic and consistent with the image content, though it is technically synthesized rather than recovered.
+Sort of, yeah.
+The AI has been trained on millions of image pairs and has basically learned what high-res detail looks like for different content -- textures, edges, faces, text, patterns.
+When it upscales, it predicts and generates plausible detail that wasn't in the original file.
+This is fundamentally different from traditional resizing, which just blurs existing pixels.
+The generated detail is statistically realistic (it looks right), though it's technically synthesized rather than recovered from the original data.

 Does it work on both photos and digital art?